LuisEnMarroquin/python-keylogger/README.md

 The simplest keylogger you can create using Python 3 with only `keyboard` dependency

+This app was created for learning, research and security purposes, I tried to use as many as necessary core Python libraries to show some things they can do and I hope more antivirus software scan this simple way of doing a keylogger

-Note: Will delete logs file everytime it runs and only one instance is allowed to run at once
+Note: Everytime you start the app will delete logs file everytime it runs and only one instance is allowed to run at once (this works by trying to delete the file but wont be able to because it'll used by the other instance)

 ## Download and setup environment